 A Common Occurrence

-This video below shows an RPZ valve installed outside of a building in an ASSE 1060 approved backflow enclosure.
+This video below shows how an RPZ valve works when installed outside of a building in an ASSE 1060 approved backflow enclosure.
 While some may think something is wrong with the valve, it is actually doing its job.
 Here's an in depth explanation of how an RPZ backflow preventer works as opposed to a double check backflow preventer.
 More than likely construction in the area caused debris to get up in the valve causing the RPZ relief valve to open.
 We just happened to be driving by and noticed water pouring out of the enclosure.
 We stopped, removed the access panel and shot this short video.

 You may be surprised to learn how often this happens.
 At Safe-T-Cover, we typically get 2-3 phone calls per month from a worried passerby.
 All they can see is water gushing out of our boxes so they call us worried our equipment has failed.
 It hasn't, it's just the RPZ inside doing its just and protecting the water supply from backflow.